juliofornode/react-fast-performance/README.md

 * Using react-router.
 The landing component acts like main holder of the subpages.

 ### Multi-device UI Testing
-* Using Browsersync to test the UI in different mobile devices (to be tested with XCode and iOS Simulator)
+* Using Browsersync to test the UI in different mobile devices (to be tested with XCode and iOS Simulator).
+Use the script in package.json to run this test.